 Service Opening Hours

-The IMHA service operates Monday to Friday 9am to 5pm within Mill View, the Brunswick Ward at Lindridge (for people with Dementia), and community settings as required.
+The IMHA service operates Monday to Friday 9am to 5pm within Mill View, including the Brunswick Ward for people with Dementia, and community settings as required.
 The service is contactable via our central office.